AndreasKarageorgos/Anonymous-Chat/README.md

  Your messages can be decrypted only with those keys , so keep them safe and share them only with the person that you want to talk.

-## Key word
-This option can be left blank.

-If you left the key word blank and the other person adds a word then you will not be able to see the messages.

-They client it is programmed to not showing messages with deferent key word but this does not mean that the other person can't read your data.

-The only way to keep your messages safe is by not sharing your AES,IV keys publicly.

 ## Note !
 They key files can not be send through the server for extra safety !